overfullstack/overfullstack.github.io/src/pages/articles/2020-03-23---fight-complexity-with-fp/index.md

 - **Java** + **[Vavr](https://www.vavr.io/)** (an Open-source functional library for Java)

-As I cannot use the production code, I use code samples from my POC for the demonstration -- [Github repo for Java](https://github.com/overfullstack/railway-oriented-validation) or [Github repo for Kotlin](https://github.com/overfullstack/railway-oriented-validation-kotlin).
+As I cannot use the production code, I use code samples from my POC for the demonstration -- [Github repo for Java](https://github.com/overfullstack/railway-oriented-validation) or [GitHub repo for Kotlin](https://github.com/overfullstack/railway-oriented-validation-kotlin).

 The code references in this post point to the Java repo, but they can be correlated by name with the Kotlin repo.